galaxyproject/tools-iuc/docs/tool_and_toolpane_guidelines.md

 ## Tool Categories

 Tool section need to be completely reworked.
-The existing sections data back to 2012/2013 and no longer reflect the breadth of Galaxy's toolset.
+The existing section dates back to 2012/2013 and no longer reflects the breadth of Galaxy's toolset.

 ### Proposed toolpane structure